johnnycyberseed/ibm-zk/pages/in-stream.md

-- In JCL, the special data set which
+- In JCL, a small, embedded read-only data set